 · valid for at least 3 months after the date you intend to leave the EU country you are visiting,

 · which was issued within the previous 10 years.

 Border officials in Italy and other EU countries may ask for other supporting documents such as an invitation letter, proof of lodging, return or round-trip ticket.
 For the precise requirements contact the local Consular Services of the EU countries you are travelling to.

 Please note that if you travel from a Non-Schengen State, you do not need to report your presence at the local police headquarter (Questura), since the stamp that the Border Authorities put on your travel documents attests your presence.

-A Minor traveling to Italy as a tourist must have the consent of both parents.
+A Minor travelling to Italy as a tourist must have the consent of both parents.
 His/her birth certificate must be presented and his/her application must be signed by both parents.
-If the minor is not traveling with both parents, the parent who is not traveling must sign a separate, notarized, authorization form.
+If the minor is not travelling with both parents, the parent who is not travelling must sign a separate, notarized, authorization form.

 Please note that the parents must be the same as the ones shown on the Birth Certificate.
 If they are not, the parent shown on the Birth Certificate must give his/her consent.